Skip to content

 Executing the Test

-- Apply a light preload (~50 lbf), then compress to failure while recording the maximum load and the visible failure mode (panel buckle, corner failure, joint pop, progressive crush).
+3. Apply a light preload (roughly 5 % of expected maximum load; ~50 lbf is typical for single-wall RSCs), then compress to failure while recording the maximum load and the visible failure mode (panel buckle, corner failure, joint pop, progressive crush).

 Interpreting Results with the McKee Formula